 Since discovering fermented tofu, I have been using it a lot.
 Whether it is in soups, marinades, or as a dipping sauce, it can be used in many dishes to add extra flavor, umami, and some cheesiness.

-The thing is, fermented tofu is not that easy to find and let’s be honest, I wanted to learn how to make my own.
-Here is a guide on how to make fermented tofu (also called chao) from scratch!
+The thing is, fermented tofu is not that easy to find, and let’s be honest, I wanted to learn how to make my own.
+Here is a guide on how to make fermented tofu (also called Chao) from scratch!

-What’s great about chao is that it keeps for months, if not years in its brine!
+What’s great about chao is that it keeps for months, if not years, in its brine!

 Making chao is easy but requires some patience!

-Next, you want to place your tofu on several sheets of kitchen paper towel, cover with more paper towels, and place a weight on it to press it and remove excess water.
+Next, you want to place your tofu on several sheets of kitchen paper towel, cover it with more paper towels, and place a weight on it to press it and remove excess water.
 I usually use a large iron skillet that is quite heavy.
-Leave your tofu like this for about 1 and a half hours and change the paper towel as needed if it becomes too wet.
+Leave your tofu like this for about 1 and a half hours, and change the paper towel as needed if it becomes too wet.